mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 # Redux Actions

-When building web app plugins, it is common to want to perform actions that the web and mobile apps already support.
-The majority of these actions exist in [mattermost-redux](https://github.com/mattermost/mattermost-redux), our library of shared code between our different JavaScript clients.
+When building web app plugins, it is common to perform actions that web and mobile apps already support.
+The majority of these actions exist in [mattermost-redux](https://github.com/mattermost/mattermost-redux), our library of shared code between Mattermost JavaScript clients.

-If you want to learn more about these actions, see the [contributor documentation on them](/contribute/redux/actions).

-Here we'll show how to use these actions with a plugin.
+Here we'll show how to use Redux actions with a plugin.
+To learn more about these actions, see the [contributor documentation](/contribute/redux/actions).

 ## Prerequisites